 You have the power to build relationships — at scale

 No longer are you reliant on one-sided conversations that strain customer relationships.
 Tactically using chatbots gives your brand a unique voice and competitive advantage over other companies who use the same tired email templates.

 See some insanely effective chatbot examples if you doubt it.

 Your customers now serve themselves

 Traditional care approaches relied on phone, email, and live support — hoping your customers don’t disappear before you get to them.
 The shift to chatbots not only minimizes the need for human support, but allow customers to serve themselves.

 Considering 60% of US consumers prefer automated self-service for simple tasks, you’ll be doing yourself a favor by having a chatbot readily available to help.

 How you can benefit from the change

-The most successful eCommerce brands have a clear chatbot strategy.
+The most successful eCommerce brands have a clear Messenger Marketing strategy.
 Because of the changing landscape, you can’t rely on just email for marketing, sales, and care — customer interactions need to happen on all relevant channels.

 Below are some ways to handle your business in the changing eCommerce landscape: